eliasdejong/viperlith/docs/HTML_STREAMING.md

 >  SELECT ...
 FOR SHARE
 > Sets a shared mode lock on any rows that are read.
 Other sessions can read the rows, but cannot modify them until your transaction commits.
 If any of these rows were changed by another transaction that has not yet committed, your query waits until that transaction ends and then uses the latest values.

-So while we can use multiple web workers, unless we are willing to compromise on ACID, we do not get the same scaling out of the database, as our concurrent transactions will be waiting to acquire locks.
+So while we can use multiple web workers, unless we are willing to compromise on ACID, we do not get the same scaling out of the database as our concurrent transactions will be waiting to acquire locks.

 What can we do about this?